MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ## SQL Server collation setting

 The following SQL Server and Windows collations are supported by System Center Operations Manager.

+>[!NOTE]
+> To avoid any compatibility issues in comparing or copying operations, we recommend you use the same collation for the SQL and Operations Manager DB.

 ### SQL Server collation
 - SQL_Latin1_General_CP1_CI_AS